Complexity of Stability: Unfrozenness

 Both problems are far more interesting in the default setting, that is, for adding edges.
 The \ThetaTwo-completeness of deciding whether a given graph is $\beta$-unfrozen can be obtained by a method similar to the one we used to establish Theorem~\ref{thm:beta-stability}; see Appendix~\ref{app:beta-unfrozenness} for the proof. \begin{theorem} Determining whether a graph is $\beta$-unfrozen is \ThetaTwo-complete. \end{theorem}

 Now, we would like to show the analogous result that \Unfrozenness is \ThetaTwo-complete as well.
 This turns out to be a very difficult task, however.
 There are many clues suggesting the hardness of \Unfrozenness, which exhibits a far richer structure than all of the problems listed in Table~\ref{tab:OverviewTable} as easy.
 The latter problems are either empty or singletons or consist of all independent sets or all cliques, while \Unfrozenness contains large classes of different graphs.
 We can even produce arbitrarily many new complicated unfrozen graphs using the graph join.
 There are no clearly identifiable characteristics to these unfrozen graphs to be leveraged.
 Instead, we give a sufficient condition for the \ThetaTwo-completeness of \Unfrozenness, namely the existence of a polynomial-time computable construction that turns arbitrary graphs into unfrozen ones without changing their chromatic number in an intractable way. \begin{theorem} Assume that there are polynomial-time computable functions $f\colon \mathcal{G}\to \mathcal{G}$ and $g\colon \mathcal{G}\to \Z$ such that for any graph $G$ we have that $f(G)$ is unfrozen and $\chi(f(G))=\chi(G)+g(G)$.
 Then \Unfrozenness is \ThetaTwo-complete. \end{theorem} The proof of Theorem~\ref{thm:unfrozenness} is deferred to Appendix~\ref{app:unfrozenness}.
-It is similar in flavor to the one of Theorem~\ref{thm:beta-unfrozenness} and reduces from $\textsc{CompareColorability}$, whose \ThetaTwo-hardness is stated now. \begin{theorem} $\textsc{CompareColorability}=\{(G,H)\in\mathcal{G}^2\mid \chi(G)\le\chi(H)\}$ is \ThetaTwo-hard. \end{theorem} Theorem~\ref{thm:CompareColorability} is proved essentially in the same way as Wagner~\cite[Thm.~6.3.2]{wag:j:more-on-bh} proves the \ThetaTwo-hardness of \textsc{OddColorability}.
-As he suggests~\cite[page 79]{wag:j:more-on-bh}, it is rather straightforward to translate the hardness result for \textsc{OddColorability} into one for \textsc{EqualColorability}.
-This holds true for \textsc{CompareColorability} as well.
-The method for obtaining these results is easily generalized to yield two sufficient criteria for \ThetaTwo-hardness, stated as Lemmas~\ref{lem:equal} and~\ref{lem:compare}.
-We use the latter to prove Theorem~\ref{thm:CompareColorability}.
-A somewhat flawed version of Lemma~\ref{lem:compare} has been stated by Spakowski and Vogel~\cite[Lem.~9]{spa-vog:c:theta-two-classic}.
+It is similar in flavor to the one of Theorem~\ref{thm:beta-unfrozenness} and reduces from $\alternativetextsc{CompareColorability}$, whose \ThetaTwo-hardness is stated now. \begin{theorem} $\alternativetextsc{CompareColorability}=\{(G,H)\in\mathcal{G}^2\mid \chi(G)\le\chi(H)\}$ is \ThetaTwo-hard. \end{theorem} Theorem~\ref{thm:CompareColorability} is proved essentially in the same way as Wagner~\cite[Thm.~6.3.2]{wag:j:more-on-bh} proves the \ThetaTwo-hardness of \alternativetextsc{OddColorability}.
+As he suggests~\cite[page~79]{wag:j:more-on-bh}, it is rather straightforward to translate the hardness result for \alternativetextsc{OddColorability} into one for \alternativetextsc{EqualColorability}.
+This holds true for \alternativetextsc{CompareColorability} as well.
+The method for obtaining these results is easily generalized to yield two sufficient criteria for \ThetaTwo-hardness, stated as Lemmas~\ref{lem:equal} and~\ref{lem:compare} in Appendix~\ref{app:CompareColorability}.
+We use the latter lemma -- stated in a somewhat flawed form by Spakowski and Vogel~\cite[Lem.~9]{spa-vog:c:theta-two-classic} -- to prove Theorem~\ref{thm:CompareColorability}.
 See Appendix~\ref{app:CompareColorability} for all details.